TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/setupscript.rst

 Distutils catches any exceptions when running the setup script, and print a simple error message before the script is terminated.
 The motivation for this behaviour is to not confuse administrators who don't know much about Python and are trying to install a package.
-If they get a big long traceback from deep inside the guts of Distutils, they may think the package or the Python installation is broken because they don't read all the way down to the bottom and see that it's a permission problem.
+If they get a big long traceback kutoka deep inside the guts of Distutils, they may think the package or the Python installation is broken because they don't read all the way down to the bottom and see that it's a permission problem.